-Of all the kit you’ll be packing for a gap year abroad, a mobile phone, tablet or laptop are among the most essential – not just to keep in touch with friends and family but also for staying connected to current events and as a tool for research and advice.
+Welcome to our gap year guide to mobile roaming.
+Of all the kit you’ll be packing for a gap year abroad, a mobile phone, tablet or laptop are among the most essential.
+Not just to keep in touch with friends but also for staying current events, research and advice.

-It can even help save money, because with internet access you can use apps like Skype and WhatsApp to make calls and send messages without paying for calling minutes or texts.
+It can even help save money.
+You can use apps like Skype and WhatsApp to make calls and send messages without paying for calling minutes.

-But while taking a mobile device overseas is a great way of staying on top of things, if you’re not careful you could find yourself facing unexpectedly large bills for the amount of data you use.
+Taking a mobile device overseas is a great way of staying on top of things.
+However if you’re not careful you could find yourself facing unexpectedly large bills for the amount of data you use.
 This is a key consideration for anybody going overseas and particularly those on a tight budget.

-If you’re on a Pay As You Go SIM then it may be possible that it doesn’t include any international roaming support.
-You’ll need to check this before you go, if it doesn’t provide support, consider picking up either a new PAYG SIM from a network which does permit roaming or a rolling monthly deal that you can cancel once home.
+On a Pay As You Go SIM it may be possible that it doesn’t include any international roaming support.
+You’ll need to check this before you go.
+If it doesn’t provide support, consider picking up either a new PAYG SIM from a network which does permit roaming.
+A rolling monthly deal means you can cancel once home.

-Note however, that costs can vary depending on whether you’re using roaming internet on a smartphone or a mobile broadband device such as a dongle or tablet, so be sure to confirm that with your network.
-And if travelling as a group you may prefer to use something like a tablet or Wi-Fi dongle to share a single connection rather than each person paying their own roaming fees.
+Costs can vary depending on whether you’re using roaming internet on a smartphone or a mobile broadband device.
+Be sure to confirm that with your network.
+If travelling as a group you may prefer to use something like a tablet or Wi-Fi dongle to share a single connection.

-If your trip is going to last for a while, or if you are going to be making repeated visits to the same place then you might find that using a local mobile provider could work out cheaper than your home network.
-If you do decide to go down this route, make sure that your device is network unlocked before you set off, otherwise you’ll find your access blocked.
+If your trip is going to last for a while then you might find that using a local mobile provider could work out cheaper than your home network.
+Make sure that your device is network unlocked before you set off, otherwise you’ll find your access blocked.

 Another option is the aforementioned specialist roaming services.
-If you plan on going online frequently or on downloading large amounts then there are several companies who sell roaming data plans which often can be utilised throughout multiple countries across the globe.
+If you plan on going online frequently or on downloading large data plans which can be in several companies.
 These are generally cheaper than using your network’s roaming package for the same amount of data.

-Always keep in mind that when it comes to roaming there can be no guarantees: devices may not work on certain networks due to differing frequencies and standards and broadband speeds may be slow or the signal occasionally non-existent.
+Always keep in mind that when it comes to roaming there can be no guarantees.
+Devices may not work on certain networks due to differing frequencies and standards.
+Broadband speeds may be slow or the signal occasionally non-existent.
 If you’re relying on internet access do some research ahead of time and prepare backup options.
 Wi-Fi hotspots are now common across the world, and often free to boot.
-In fact if you’re looking to keep spend to an absolute minimum this may be the cheapest way to stay online while travelling.
+If you want to keep spend to an absolute minimum this may be the cheapest way to stay online while travelling.

-If you’re really lucky, your parents may offer to help cover the costs, in return for a promise of a once weekly Skype and a few emails sent about where you are.
-Just remember that no matter what option you take for using the internet, keep sharing those pictures, so all your friends can be marvel at your fantastic year out.
+If you’re really lucky, your parents may offer to help cover the costs, in return for a promise of a once weekly Skype and a few emails.